Chapter 1 - Starting programming with Python#

 Important

 We expect the scripts in one zip file named YourSurname_GEO4-4436_Chapter1.
 Also include to your zip file all the separate files that you have imported in your scripts.
-Moreover, each script should be well labelled and contain the answers to questions as comments.
+Moreover, each script should be well labelled and print the answers to each question.
 Please note that only the relevant information should be displayed when running the scripts, so do not print every variable.

 Important